itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

 * Don't close current page!
 * At other page:

+  * uninstall module

-  * uninstall module -- it will update base module automatically which leads to **upgrading all modules**:
+    * It will update base module automatically which leads to **upgrading all modules**:

       * It may override some changes which were ade manually (e.g. views, pages)
       * It may lead to errors in third-parties modules in some cases

+    * When uninstallation is finished it will show *Internal Server Error*.
+Keep calm and carry on next step.

 * Return back to page with importing
 * Click ``[Import]``